Learn how to make traditional Scotch eggs, these amazing eggs wrapped in sausage meat are the perfect picnic food.

 You can serve the Scotch eggs hot with a dip, for instance, a hot dressing or tomato sauce.

-I also served the Scotch eggs with mashed potatoes, not traditional I suppose, but totally delicious.
-On the side we had pickles, my Sweet and Sour Zucchini, Pepper and Onion Pickles, they were a perfect match.
-But any other pickles that you like, should be OK.
+I also served the Scotch eggs with mashed potatoes, which is not traditional, I suppose, but totally delicious.
+On the side, we had pickles, my Sweet and Sour Zucchini Pickles; they were a perfect match.
+But any other pickles that you like should be OK.

 Can Scotch Eggs be reheated?